New York Medicaid Long Term Care Eligibility

 Most long term care applicants will be either disabled, aged 65+, or have diagnosed blindness.
 As such, they will be subject to the Non-Magi (Modified Annual Gross Income) standard, essentially the pre-affordable care act standard.

-3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $809.00 per month ($$2,931 if a couple needs care).
-If medically needy the limit is $733.00/month and if married, with both spouses classified as medically needy, the maximum income per month is $1,100.
+3. Income Limitations – if single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $825.00 per month ($1,209 per household if a couple needs care).

 - There is a personal needs allowance of $50.00 per month, which is not factored into the total income, for the person receiving long term care services.